e-oj/Casper/README.md

 # Casper (in progress...)

-A program that checks css files for duplicate declarations of styles on the same element, Id or classname.
+A program that checks css files for duplicate declarations of styles on the same element, Id or class.
 Can be used when adding external css libraries to a web project.

 Examples of duplicates: